amudd10/Coming-to-A-Theater-Near-You/README.md

 # Coming-to-A-Theater-Near-You

-## Project Intro/Objective
+## Overview
-The purpose of this project is to utilize Machine Learning to predict movie ratings based on attributes like director, actors, and budget.
+The purpose of this project is to utilize Machine Learning to determine whether a movie is successful based on attributes such as: budget, original language, runtime, revenue, popularity, rating, director, and genre.

 ### Methods Used
 * Machine Learning
 * Data Visualization
 * Predictive Modeling
 * etc.

+### Data Source

 ### Technologies
 * Python